dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_example_constrained_xnor.rst

     solved using exactly-one-true constraints.
 Map data |copy| 2017 GeoBasis-DE/BKG (|copy| 2009), Google.

-In fact, the example of the :ref:`getting_started_formulation_minimal` chapter is actually also an example of a simple constraint, the equality (or XNOR) constraint.
+In fact, the example of the :ref:`qpu_example_unconstrained_sat` section is actually also an example of a simple constraint, the equality (or XNOR) constraint.
 The example of this section is slightly more complex.
 The *exactly-one-true* constraint is the Boolean satisfiability problem of finding, given a set of variables, when exactly one variable is TRUE (equals 1).
-This chapter looks at an exactly-one-true constraint for three variables.
+This example looks at an exactly-one-true constraint for three variables.

-The problem-solving process is the same as described in the :ref:`getting_started_concepts` chapter.
+The problem-solving process is the same as described in the :ref:`qpu_qubo_ising` section.

 .. note:: Quantum samplers optimize objective functions that represent problems
     in formats that are *unconstrained* (e.g., QUBOs, or unconstrained binary optimization problems).
-As is shown in this chapter, any constraints in the original problem are represented as part of the objective function; this technique is known as :ref:`penalty models <sysdocs:cb_techniques>`.
+As is shown in this section, any constraints in the original problem are represented as part of the objective function; this technique is known as :ref:`penalty models <concept_penalty>`.

     In addition, some of the
     `Leap service <https://cloud.dwavesys.com/leap/>`_'s quantum-classical